 - Private Full-Day Tour to Phou Khao Khouay National Park

 - Private Hill-Tribe Village & Kuang Si Falls Tour

 - Private Day Trip to Nam Ngum Dam

-Tham Ting filters in some light but a torch is required for the absolutely pitch black Tham Theung.
-The upper cave is home to the majority of the Buddha statues and you will need to find your way in darkness to the thousands of hidden icons.
+Tham Ting filters in some light, and is the most popular place for locals to burn incense and offer prayers.
+You’ll need a torch to enter the pitch black Tham Theung – this upper cave is home to the majority of the Buddha statues, and you will need to find your way in darkness to the thousands of hidden icons.

-Pak Ou caves
+Pak Ou Caves